BRO3886/BRO3886/README.md

 - 🔭 I’m currently working on Flutter and Go
 - 🌱 I’m currently learning Android
-- 👯 I’m looking to collaborate on Flutter and Golang projects.
-Also, if you want a UI/UX guy, hmu
+- 👯 I’m looking to collaborate on Flutter & Go
 - 🤔 I’m looking for help with DSA (ugh)
-- 💬 Ask me about anything from UI/UX to Flutter Apps 💪
+- 💬 Ask me about anything from UI/UX to Apps/Websites 😁

 ## 📫 Social